gtheler/thesis/110-sds/sds.md

 ![What length\ $\ell_1$ is needed so the fork vibrates at 440\ Hz?](fork-meshed){#fig-fork-meshed width=20%}

-This extremely simple input file (_rule of simplicity_) solves the free-free mechanical modal problem (i.e. without any Dirichlet boundary condition) and prints the fundamental frequency:
+This extremely simple input file (_rule of simplicity_ @sec-unix-simplicity) solves the free-free mechanical modal problem (i.e. without any Dirichlet boundary condition) and prints the fundamental frequency:

 ```{.feenox include="fork.fee"}
 ```